monarc-project/monarc-project.github.io/content/pages/documentation/common-issues.md

 * check the configuration of your SMTP relay server.
 Most of the time a rule will block the sending of the email.

-## GitHub token problem during MONARC problems
+## GitHub token problem during MONARC update

 Because of GitHub's rate limits on their API it can happen that Composer prompts for authentication asking your token so it can go ahead with its work.